Tvalley71/dantherm/README.md

 ## Disclaimer

-The trademark "Dantherm" is owned by Dantherm Group A/S, a leading supplier of climate control solutions.
+The trademark "Dantherm" is owned by Dantherm Group A/S.

+The trademark "Pluggit" is owned by Pluggit GmbH.

 All product names, trademarks, and registered trademarks mentioned in this repository are the property of their respective owners.

-#### I am not affiliated with Dantherm, except as an owner of one of their units, the HCV400 P2.
+#### I am not affiliated with Dantherm or Pluggit, except as the owner of a Dantherm HCV400 P2 unit.

 ### The author does not guarantee the functionality of this integration and is not responsible for any damage.